JamesWoolfenden/terraform-by-example/docs/lesson2.md

-# Lesson 2
+# Lesson 2 Variables

 ## Variables

-We are going to modify the lesson 1 code to use a variable.
+We are going to modify the lesson 1 code to use a variable, adding in "from ${var.user}".

 ```terraform
 resource "null_resource" "hello_world" {